 Many of my clients and the people I talk to are using Jira – it seems to be the default choice here in Australia and no doubt in some other countries for Agile teams.
 However, I have personally found the Kanban implementation lacking many things and over the years have had to implement a number of “Hacks” or workarounds to get it to work somewhat closer to the Kanban that I understand.
-Ideally, if you want to go deeper with Kanban you should be looking at tools like Kanbanize and SwiftKanban, but in true Kanban spirit, we’re going to “Start with what you do now” and look at how you can get more out of Jira.
+Ideally, if you want to go deeper with Kanban you should be looking at tools like Kanbanize, SwiftKanban, or LeanKit but in true Kanban spirit, we’re going to “Start with what you do now” and look at how you can get more out of Jira.
 In the detail below, I’m also looking at a new Jira plugin called EasyKAD which has some useful features.

 The “No sub-columns” problem